Ed Sciaky: Career

 Sciaky became known for promoting new talent, helping establish the careers of scores of artists, most notably Bruce Springsteen, Billy Joel, David Bowie, Janis Ian, and Yes.
 Sciaky can also be heard introducing AC/DC on the Live from the Atlantic Studios CD off their 1997 boxset, Bonfire.

-He was one of the first FM disc jockeys who thrived when given the chance to choose their own music, venturing beyond playing pop hits.
-Frequently, he would play lesser known songs that had personal meaning for himself or listeners.
-He was a good friend to many musicians who enjoyed his intelligent interviews and his knowledge of rock-n-roll.
-One of his best recording artist friends was Billy Joel, who at 23, had just released his Cold Spring Harbor album and was trying to promote it.
-Sciaky subsequently featured it on one his Sigma Sound Studios broadcasts.
+He was friends with Billy Joel, who released the album Cold Spring Harbor.
+Sciaky featured it on one his Sigma Sound Studios broadcasts.

 Sciaky provided the master tape of Yes's live version of The Beatles' "I'm Down" for the band's 1992 Yesyears box set.

 Sciaky's broadcasting career, all in the Philadelphia area, included WRTI, WHAT, WXUR, WDAS, WMMR, WIOQ, WYSP, WMMR (again), and WMGK.

 In 2003, Sciaky's Sunday With Springsteen specialty show won a "Best Of Philly" award from Philadelphia magazine.

 The Broadcast Pioneers of Philadelphia posthumously inducted Sciaky into their Hall of Fame in 2005.